 Atlassian: To unleash the power in every team.

 Safety Culture: To make safety available to every worker in the world.

 ThoughtWorks: To better humanity through software and help drive the creation of a socially and economically just world.

 Getup: To give every-day Australians the chance to make extraordinary impact – online, across the airwaves, and in the streets.

 1 Million Women: To build a movement of strong, inspirational women and girls acting on climate change through the way we live.

 So, now to my own purpose.
 I actually have two.
-The first one is “to write books that truly matter”, the second is “to unearth a higher purpose in people and organisations”.
+The first one is “to write books that truly matter”, the second is “bringing purpose to life so together we can build a better world”.

 Perhaps I can help you find, create and activate your purpose, while I also achieve mine?
 All change starts with a purpose conversation.
 Please connect with me if you’d like a chat.

 Yours on purpose